Experience Travel Group

 • Festival calendar

-Malaysia has two monsoon seasons and therefore its dry seasons are different too.
+Malaysia has two monsoon seasons and therefore two dry seasons to note as well.
 The east-coast dry season runs from March until September, and the west-coast dry season runs from October to April.
 This means that there is always good weather on at least one side of the peninsula, so you can plan your luxury Malaysia holiday around reliable sunshine.

 The levels of elevation in the country also affect the climate.
 Sea level temperatures in Malaysia range from 21°C to 32°C, though higher ground can get much cooler.
 For example, the Cameron Highlands, a former British hill station, are over 1000 metres above sea level.
 This makes it the perfect place to relax, cool off and explore after some time exploring the cultural delights of hotter Kuala Lumpur, Malacca and Penang.